Jody Joseph Levac, President & CEO

 Dr. Barry Nathanson, Interim Chief of Staff

-In 1982, Dr. Nathanson earned a BA (English Lit.) from Yeshiva University in New York City and he graduated in 1990 from the University of Toronto Faculty of Medicine where he also completed his internal medicine training.
-In 1995, he began practising internal medicine and critical care medicine at York County Hospital in Newmarket which, in 2000, became Southlake Regional Health Centre.
-Early on, Dr. Nathanson served as medical director of the inpatient Palliative Care Unit; he later founded the Southlake Heart Function Program.
-He was president of the Southlake Medical Staff Association for four years.
+In 1982, Dr. Barry Nathanson earned a BA (English Lit.) from Yeshiva University in New York City and graduated in 1990 from the University of Toronto Faculty of Medicine where he also completed his internal medicine training.
+In 1995, he began practicing internal medicine and critical care medicine at York County Hospital in Newmarket which, in 2000, became Southlake Regional Health Centre.
+Early on, Dr. Nathanson served as Medical Director of the inpatient Palliative Care Unit and later founded the Southlake Heart Function Program.
+He was President of the Southlake Medical Staff Association for four years.
 He then helped develop Southlake’s Clinical Resource Utilization Management Program.
-Since 2008 he has been Southlake’s Physician Leader, Acute Medicine Programs.
+Dr. Nathanson held the role of Southlake’s Physician Leader, Acute Medicine Programs from 2008-2017 and Medical Director, Critical Care Services from 2018-2022.
 In 2010 Dr. Nathanson completed a Master of Science degree in Health Care Management at the Harvard School of Public Health.
 He has served on two provincial task forces, the ER/ALC Advisory Committee and the ALC Action Team.

 William Bye, VP Corporate Services and Chief Financial & Information Officer